Brussels Regime: Brussels I Regulation (recast)

-The Brussels convention of 1968 (as amended) applied between the UK and Gibraltar before Brexit and still applies today.

 Scope and content

 The Brussels Regime covers legal disputes of a civil or commercial nature.
 In 1978, the convention was amended to include the sentence: "It shall not extend, in particular, to revenue, customs or administrative matters."
 The 2012 Regulation further specifies that the regulation shall not extend to "the liability of the State for acts and omissions in the exercise of State authority (acta iure imperii)."
 There are some exceptions limiting the scope of this.
 Where the principal matter of a dispute is one of family law, bankruptcy or insolvency, social security, or relates to arbitration, the case is not subject to the rules.

 The regulation aims at jurisdiction, i.e., determining which court or courts will have the ability to take the case.
 That does not mean that the applicable law will be the law of the court.
 It is possible and frequent to have a national court applying foreign law.
 In general, it is the domicile of the defendant that determines which of the courts have jurisdiction in a given case.

 The regime prescribes that, subject to specific rules set out in the various instruments, a person (legal or natural) may only be sued in the member state in which he or she has its habitual residence or domicile.
 This is determined by the law of the court hearing the case, so that a person can be domiciled in more than one state simultaneously.
 However, "domicile" does not have the same meaning as that given to it by common law.